ablanco/yith-library-cli/README.md

 Command line interface for [Yith Library](http://yithlibrary.com).

+Right now it can only read the contents of a Yith Library backup file, providing offline access to your protected secrets.
+Interaction with a remote Yith Library server is planned for future releases (contributions are welcome!).

 ## Installation

 This client is build on top of [node.js](http://nodejs.org), it requires **node.js 0.6** o higher to be present.

 This package is intended to be installed system wide, so execute the next